core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Note that, each time it runs KUDOS, a peer must determine if it wishes to preserve ongoing observations with the other peer or not, before sending its KUDOS message.

 To this end, the peer should also assess the new value that PIV\* would take after a successful completion of KUDOS, in case ongoing observations with the other peer are going to be preserved.
-If the peer considers such a new value of PIV\* to be too close to the maximum possible value admitted for the OSCORE Partial IV, then the peer may choose to run KUDOS with no intention to preserve its ongoing observations with the other peer, in order to "start over" from a fresh, entirely unused PIV space.
+If the peer considers such a new value of PIV\* to be too close to or equal to the maximum possible value admitted for the OSCORE Partial IV, then the peer may choose to run KUDOS with no intention to preserve its ongoing observations with the other peer, in order to "start over" from a fresh, entirely unused PIV space.

 Application policies can further influence whether attempting to preserve observations beyond a key update is appropriate or not.